equinor/radix-platform/scripts/service-principals-and-aad-apps/README.md

    Multiple components may use the same AAD app and refreshing credentials in AAD will impact all of them
    - If yes to refresh credentials in AAD:
      Refresh credentials in AAD and store them in keyvault by using script [`refresh_aad_app_credentials.sh`](./refresh_aad_app_credentials.sh)
-1. Manually update the credentials in the clusters for the component that use it
-   Usually the easiest way to do this is
-   1. Run install base components script to update k8s secrets
-   1. Delete all the running pods of the component so that k8s will redeploy them with updated k8s secret
+1. Verify the related `ExternalSecret` exists in radix-flux and references the correct key vault secret
+1. Wait for External Secrets reconciliation (typically `refreshInterval: 5m` in radix-flux)
+1. Restart component pods only if needed for applications that do not reload secrets automatically